gbgabiola/100DaysOfCode/r1-log.md

 ## Day 62: August 14, Tuesday
 **Today's Progress**: Changing the way how I approach in learning Plang, frameworks, and libraries.
 "The Complete Software Developer's Career Guide" Chapter 5 && 6 done.

+## Day 63: August 15, Wednesday
+**Today's Progress**: Learned more about the three different strategies or paths for a genuine software development.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: